 - The Ins and Outs of Applying Early

 When Applying Early Action Makes Sense

-Early action is the most flexible way to apply early.
+Early action is the most flexible way to apply early to college.
 You can usually apply early to other colleges.
 If you are accepted, you are not required to attend.

 Almost all early action policies allow applicants to apply to other schools for early or regular admission decisions.
 A few highly selective schools, however, employ "restrictive" or "single choice" early action policies.
 With these programs, students who apply early action are not allowed to apply early decision or early action elsewhere.